Ba (Hons) in International Relations

-Core modules in Year 1 will equip students with knowledge and understanding of the historical development, and theoretical and conceptual framework of international relations as a discipline.
-In addition, students will also be exposed to political ideologies, issues in world politics, the impact of major revolutions as well as the global development of sustainability.
+Students will be equipped with knowledge and understanding of historical events and global development in the field of international relations.
+Besides, students will also be exposed to political ideologies, issues in world politics, the impact of major revolutions in international affairs as well as the issues related to sustainability and environmental politics.

 - Introduction to International Relations